Posted on Jun 04, 2019

 A pancreatic cyst is a fluid-filled pocket that grows in the pancreas - a glandular organ located behind the stomach.
 The pancreas produces hormones that help regulate blood sugar levels, and aids the digestive system by secreting pancreatic juice and digestive enzymes.

+What percentage of pancreatic cysts are cancerous?
 1-2 percent of pancreatic cysts are cancerous.

 While the majority of pancreatic cysts are benign, some are precancerous and have the potential to develop into pancreatic cancer.An accurate diagnosis is crucial for determining the best course of action.

 DocPanel is committed to making sure every patient receives excellent care.
 If you would like an expert second opinion on your medical imaging from one of our fellowship-trained subspecialty radiologists, you can learn more here.